tfpk/lifetimekata/exercises/01_lifetimes_needed/README.md

     assert_eq!(answer, &4);
 }

-# // This is always a dangling refernece.
+# // This is always a dangling reference.
 fn example_4() {
     let y = 4;
     let answer = {